benjajaja/ratatui-image/README.md

 ## Examples

-`examples/demo.rs` is a fully fledged demo:
+* `examples/demo.rs` is a fully fledged demo.
-* Guessing the graphics protocol and the terminal font-size.
-* Both [Image] and [StatefulImage].
-* [Resize::Fit] and [Resize::Crop].
-* Reacts to resizes from terminal or widget layout.
-* Cycle through available graphics protocols at runtime.
-* Load different images.
-* Cycle toggling [Image], [StatefulImage], or both, to demonstrate correct state after removal.
-* Works with crossterm and termion backends.

-`examples/async.rs` shows how to offload resize and encoding to another thread, to avoid blocking the UI thread.
+* `examples/async.rs` shows how to offload resize and encoding to another thread, to avoid blocking the UI thread.

-The lib also includes a binary that renders an image file.
+The lib also includes a binary that renders an image file, but it is focused on testing.

 ## Features
 * `rustix` (default) enables much better guessing of graphics protocols with `rustix::termios::tcgetattr`.